モロッコ

 Travel story

-Excited by unfamiliar scenery,
+Excited by unfamiliar landscapes,

 getting a little lost in maze-like streets,

-Morocco was packed with the joys of travel.
+Morocco was packed full of travel delights.

 Signature points